pymanga/pyMANGA/PlantModelLib/Mortality/SizeThreshold/SizeThreshold.md

 ## Process overview

-- If all the metrics fall below their respective thresholds, the plant will die.
+- If at least one of the metrics falls below its respective threshold, the plant dies.
   - r_ag
   - r_bg
   - volume